YancyLi1117/My_Tiny_Projects/README.md

 # My_Tiny_Projects
 hello!
-this is a rookie programmer
+this is a rookie programmer,
-hope to make progress with you!
+hoping to make progress with you!